JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ## Mapping Struct and Union C types

 The best way to understand the mapping between Kotlin and C is to try a tiny example.
-We will declare a struct and an union in the C language to see how they are mapped into Kotlin.
+We will declare a struct and a union in the C language, to see how they are mapped into Kotlin.

 Kotlin/Native comes with the `cinterop` tool, the tool generates bindings between the C language and Kotlin.
 It uses a `.def` file to specify a C library to import.
 More details are discussed in the